leonardr/botfriend/README.md

 ## Defaults

-If you put a file called `default.yaml` in your `botfriend` directory (next to `botfriend.sqlite`), all of your bots will inherit the values in that file.
+If you put a file called `default.yaml` in your Botfriend directory (next to `botfriend.sqlite`), all of your bots will inherit the values in that file.